FGMEMBERS/ExpansionPack/README.md

     io.include("Aircraft/ExpansionPack/Nasal/init.nas");

-    with("logger", "fuel");
+    with("logger");

-`with()` can accept a variable number of arguments.
+`with()` can accept a variable number of arguments, but it is recommended to import one module at a time.
 Each module name must be lower case and consist of the characters 'a' to 'z' only.
 After importing, the module is available via a variable that is named after the module's name:

     logger.info("Hello world!");